-Dr Chen was re-designated as an executive chairman of the Board (the "Chairman") on 1 May 2012.

-Mr Lee Tong Soon ("Mr Lee") had relinquished his position as the Chairman of the Board, whilst remaining as the managing director of the Company (the "Managing Director").
-As the Managing Director, Mr Lee is responsible for, among others, exercising control over quality, quantity and timeliness of the flow of information between the management of the Company (the "Management") and the Board, and assisting in ensuring compliance with the Company's quidelines on corporate governance.
+Dr John Chen Seow Phun ("Dr. Chen") is an Executive Chairman of the Board (the "Executive Chairman") whereby, Mr. Lee Tong Soon ("Mr Lee") is the managing director of the Company (the "Managing Director").
+As the Managing Director, Mr. Lee is responsible for, among others, exercising control over quality, quantity and timeliness of the flow of information between the management of the Company (the "Management") and the Board, and assisting in ensuring compliance with the Company's guidelines on corporate governance.